LouieAntony/LouieAntony/README.md

 <a href="mailto:louieantony@gmail.com"><img src="https://img.shields.io/badge/-Louie_Antony-c14438?style=flat&amp;logo=Gmail&amp;logoColor=white&amp;link=mailto:louieantony@gmail.com" alt="Gmail Badge"></a>

 - 📚 I'm currently a pre-final year student pursuing bachelor's in Information Science and Engineering.
-- ⚡ Fun fact: I love to pass my time learning about finanace.
+- ⚡ Fun fact: I love to pass my time learning about finance.
 - 💬 Ask me about anything, I am happy to help.
 - 🔭 I'm seeking to gain more experience in the fields of Computer Vision and Deep Learning.
 - 👯 I’m looking to collaborate on some interesting projects with companies or individuals !